 Bazaar

-Find a bunch of volunteers and host your very own bazaar or market for selling miscellaneous items.
+Assemble a group of volunteers and host your own bazaar or market to sell a variety of items.
 Charge each booth a fee or have them donate a percentage of their profit to the church.

 Member Auction

-Have an auction where volunteers from your church can share their skills and talents with others.
-You can auction off things like a home-cooked meal, family photo session, yard work, and knitting.
+Host an auction where volunteers from your church can showcase their skills and talents to others.
+You can auction off things like a home-cooked meal, a family photo session, yard work, and knitting.
 Get creative!

 Flower Sale